supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image114.jpg)

-    We are going to copy code from Power BI Desktop and paste it using Advanced Editor.
+    We are going to copy the code from Power BI Desktop and paste it using Advanced Editor.

 11. If you have not already opened it, open **FAIAD.pbix** located in the **Reports** folder on the desktop of your lab environment.
 12. From the ribbon select **Home -> Transform data**.
-Power Query window opens.
+The power Query window opens.
 As you have noticed in the earlier lab, queries in the left panel are organized by data source.

     ![](../media/lab-03/image117.jpg)

-13. From the left panel, under the ADLSData folder, select **Sales** query.
+13. From the left panel, under the ADLSData folder, select the **Sales** query.
 14. From the ribbon select **Home - > Advanced Editor**.
 Advanced Editor dialog opens.

     ![](../media/lab-03/image120.jpg)